In the previous article

 You can find these opportunities in journalism, radio, print and digital media, scientific institutions, science-based business such as pharmaceutical companies, Government bodies, for example, Office of Principal Scientific Advisor to the Government of India, or Universities and science research institutes.

 , finding the right job can require some extra efforts on your part.
 To find the right job, we recommend you network.
 It always helps to follow the social media accounts of institutes and organizations

 Tuesday Jobs thread they post on Twitter for future science jobs.
 Following the hashtags such as scicomm, sciencecommunication, scicommjobs, outreach, and others can also help keep yourself updated with the latest content and opportunities.

 , a committee of ecologists, student volunteers, and professors from ecology, evolutionary conservation, and behavioural science.
 They frequently send job opportunities to their subscribers.
 Besides email lists, you should also join online STEM or sci-comm clubs and groups such as those on LinkedIn

 , as the administrators often post about job opportunities for the members.
-You can also create job alerts on LinkedIn for specific keywords such as science communicator, science writer, outreach manager, and others so that you don’t end up missing a suitable opportunity.
+You can also create job alerts on LinkedIn for specific keywords

+as and when they organize events.
+Thus, keeping an eye out for such events and reaching out to the coordinators can also get you some great work experience.
 You should consistently produce content and network with people.
 It will help you come across relevant opportunities helping you to move ahead in science communication.